-Right now, the world faces numerous challenges from the global pandemic, the ongoing climate crisis and growing inequality.
+Right now, the world faces numerous challenges and opportunities resulting from the global pandemic, climate change, social equality and technology advancements.

 As a purpose-led organization, Jacobs believes infrastructure can lead in transforming our economic, social, environmental and governance systems both for today and tomorrow.
 For infrastructure leaders, the investments explored in the GI Hub's research represent a once-in-a-generation opportunity to achieve a wide range of transformative outcomes at scale.